… but opposition parties talk of ‘dead men walking’

 “Stability is an important value, because it allows us to ensure continuity of policies,” Mr Costa added.

-Time now for a deep breath as the country braces for tomorrow’s tabloid headlines.
+Time now for a deep breath as the country braces for whatever it is that tomorrow’s tabloid headlines brings.